doersino/exam-timer/README.md

 ## Notes

-* The first version of this timer (see commit `771a822`) was successfully used during the "Datenbanksysteme I" exam at the University of Tübingen in the winter of 2018. <!-- TODO info1 -->
+* The first version of this timer (see commit `771a822`) was successfully used during the "Datenbanksysteme I" exam at the University of Tübingen in the 2017/18 winter semester.
+* The improved version was in use during the "Informatik 1" (CS101 equivalent) exams at the University of Tübingen in the 2018/19 winter semester.
 * A hat tip to Tim Beckmann, whose [examclock](https://github.com/elogy/examclock) I've considerd forking after building the first version of this timer and before extending it to more-or-less match his clock's feature set.
 (Klausu(h)r ist der *beste* Wortwitz!)